 While specific environmental accounting positions may vary greatly, they generally fall into one of the three following categories:

-This type of environmental accounting typically deals with external business reporting.
-Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publically held corporations using Generally Accepted Accounting Principles (GAAP).
+This type of environmental accounting may be performed by a financial analyst and typically deals with external business reporting, including reporting to the Environmental Protection Agency (EPA) on sustainability practices and environmental cost for a project.
+This may be called 'sustainability reprting'.
+Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publicly held corporations using generally accepted accounting principles (GAAP).
 The collected information can then be utilized by investors, lenders, governing bodies, and other interested parties.
-These reports will provide valuable insight into the company’s environmental liabilities and future environmental material expenses.
+These reports require knowledge of specialized accounting and reporting practices and will provide valuable insight into the company’s environmental liabilities on specific environmental issues and future raw material expenses.
+These specialists most often work in the office of larger corporations.

-Managerial accounting is the process of collecting, analyzing, and internally reporting environmentally relevant company information.
+Managerial or management accounting dealing with environmental cost is the process of using approved accounting procedures to collect, analyze, and internally report environmentally relevant company information.
 The collection process may include acquiring data on environmental regulation costs, production levels, and inventory costs to assist with the following:

-Whereas financial accounting utilizes GAAP, environmental accounting in this context uses practices and systems that tailor specifically to the corporation’s needs and the product or service it provides.
+While this position utilizes generally accepted accounting principles, sustainability accounting in this context uses practices and systems that tailor specifically to the corporation’s needs, financial trends, renewable practices, and the bigger picture around the product or service it provides.
 These systems can range from extremely simple to quite complicated, but the goal is always the same: provide valuable information intended to assist company management in making decisions about purchasing, investments, product cost, product pricing, design, and strategies for environmental compliance.

 National Income Accounting

 Environmental accounting is also conducted by government agencies.
-Known best as national income accounting, but sometimes referred to as natural resources accounting, this type of work involves calculating the Gross Domestic Product (GDP).
-The GDP is a measurement that indicates the country’s flow services and natural resources (timber, oil, etc.) and is generally considered an indication of the country’s economic health.
+This is known best as national income accounting, but is sometimes referred to as natural resources accounting.
+This type of work involves calculating the Gross Domestic Product (GDP).
+The GDP is a measurement that indicates the country’s value in services and natural resources (timber, oil, etc.), including depreciation of each category of resource, and is generally considered an indication of the country’s economic health.
 National income accountants use physical and financial numbers to report on the consumption of the nation’s renewable and nonrenewable natural resources.
+You'll need a general accounting degree and may want to look for a focus in sustainability accounting skills if you are looking to get into one of these accounting jobs.
+You'll also need excellent communication skills, analytical skills, be comfortable working with a computer, and may want to return to a university or other school or program to complete your learning with a special certification to help you with your environmental accounting duties.
+Even a focus in accounting for non profit organizations may help you get into a government position.

 What Environmental Accountants Do

-Most commonly, environmental accounting refers to the practice of calculating the financial and environmental costs and savings associated with various business decisions.
-Ultimately, environmental accountants must be experts in two fields: general financial accounting and sustainability.
-This is because they must continually combine traditional accounting methods with environmental management and conservation principles to better analyze cost-to-benefit ratios.
-They work to identify and track both fiscal and physical environmental costs and then present their findings to those in managerial positions.
-Additionally, environmental accountants are often responsible for maintaining a positive relationship with the community at large.
+Most commonly, environmental accounting refers to the practice of calculating the financial value and environmental costs and savings associated with various business decisions in order to save the company money and keep them from being subject to regulations enforcement.
+Ultimately, environmental accountants must be experts in general financial or cost accounting and the related field of sustainability.
+This is because they must continually combine traditional accounting skills with environmental management and conservation principles to better analyze cost-to-benefit ratios.
+They work to identify and track both fiscal and physical environmental cost and then present their findings to those in managerial positions.
+Additionally, environmental accountants are often responsible for maintaining positive relations with the community at large, helping the company's media image in terms of how people view their influence on the world.
+Those people who have high interest in sustainability want to see companies making this a main point in their outreach on social media and elsewhere on the web, especially in the energy sector.

 The functions of an environmental accountant can usually be divided into two categories: internal and external.

 External functions, on the other hand, encompass tasks related to information collection and presentation outside of the corporation.
 Often, this includes disclosing environmental conservation results to stakeholders like investors, customers, and community members.
 The work performed in this capacity relates most to providing the world with information about the company’s environmental activities.
 The information shared doesn’t pertain solely to data reporting, however.
-Environmental accountants are also responsible for sharing the company’s position on environmental conservation, which facilitates a greater level of trust among the public.
+Environmental accountants are also responsible for sharing the company’s position on environmental conservation through a website or elsewhere in cooperation with a marketing team, which facilitates a greater level of trust among the public.

 While environmental accountants work for a particular company, they have a responsibility to be reliable.
 Providing inaccurate or biased information is counterintuitive to establishing a good relationship with company stakeholders.
 Data must be presented: